Home » Simple Living » Finding What I Lost in the Classified Ads

 I realize now that I was probably experiencing depression in the months that followed.
 I tried to be good and responsible and help my mom, but I cried every night and wondered if I would ever stop feeling so sad.

 A turning point came when the Johnny Nash song “I Can See Clearly Now” started playing on the radio.
 “Gone are the dark clouds that had me blind…” Oh, how I longed for that feeling.
-I prayed for a rainbow, I really did.
+I prayed for a rainbow.
 And soon a day went by without tears, and then two days, and eventually the ache started to lessen.

 Years later, a good counselor and a caring pastor would help me work through my angsty “After” years of high school when my main focus was hanging out with friends, partying, just getting by in school, and looking for love in all the wrong places.